Hibernathan1212/drive-tutorial/README.md

 - connected posthog
 - reverse proxy for posthog to bypass ad blocking (netlify specific in netlify.toml file)
 - File sorting by id (when it was created)

+## Todo
+- add file types into frontend
+- make frontend nicer
+- deleting folders
+    - get all children, recursively for subfolders and all files then delete
+- add uploadthing file id to database